 Q. How do you play this app in the full setting?

 A. The child can select the character(s) to play with or the program will select them randomly.
 The choices are a mouse, a cat, and a bear.
 The narrator instructs the child to tell the character what to do.
-For example, if a mouse is selected, the child is told, “Tell the mouse what to do.”
+For example, if a bear is selected, the child is told, “Tell the bear what to do.”
 In the normal mode, the child then touches each part of the phrase, in order.
 As each word/part is touched, a pre-recorded voice says the words.
 The child can choose a boy or girl voice to say the words in the settings or the default (a boy voice) will be used.
 The child is coached by the narrator to “Do it again” until the desired number of repetitions is achieved.
 (In settings, can be one, two or three repetitions.
-The default is two repetitions)
+The default is one tapped phrase.)

 After the child activates the phrase the selected number of times, the character then indicates he/she will perform the desired action.
-For example, the mouse will say, “Ok, I’ll drive the car!”
-The animation of that phrase will then automatically pop up so the child can see what a “mouse driving the car” looks like.
+For example, the bear will say, “Ok, I’ll drive the car!”
+The animation of that phrase will then automatically pop up so the child can see what a "bear driving the car” looks like.
 The animation generally lasts 5-7 seconds.

 Q. Can you explain the levels of play?

 A. “Easy Play” is for children who have difficulty with fine motor control or touch/point responses.
 All they need to do is touch any part of the phrase parts and it will activate the voice to say the entire phrase, and the child is given credit for successful completion with a check mark.